Wormhole Time Machines and Multiple Histories: Conclusions and discussion

 It is worthwhile to make some comments regarding the validity of our assumptions.
 Of course, the most radical assumption is that time travel is possible.
 We do not yet have enough data to determine whether this assumption is valid, and it may take many decades to get anywhere near a concrete answer.

-While some exotic metrics in general relativity seem to, at least in principle, allow for the existence of closed causal curves, time travel may still be forbidden, for example by some version of Hawking's chronology protection conjecture \cite{Hawking92,visser1993wormhole,visser2003quantum}.
+While some exotic metrics in general relativity seem to, at least in principle, allow for the existence of closed causal curves, time travel may still be forbidden, for example by some version of Hawking's chronology protection conjecture \cite{Hawking92,visser1993wormhole,visser2003quantum}, as discussed in more detail in section \ref{subsec:Time-travel}.

 However, this simply does not concern us here, as we are merely interested in proving that multiple histories must exist \textbf{\uline{if}}\textbf{ }time travel is possible; we make no claims whatsoever regarding the existence of time travel itself.